hersche/tryToxic/README.md

   <li><del>Status (backgroundcolor in friendlist) shows always online</del></li>
   <li><del>Encryption is incomplete and fucks around (padding is not right anymore)-when u want to use it, take arc4 or xor to encrypt, they should work.</del></li>
   <li>It's easy possible to kill the app, when you don't wait, until it's really connectet to a user and stress it around</li>
+  <ul><li><a href="https://github.com/skamster/tryToxics/commit/d5de870eea2f2dc25324e38644bd2a0c23127f2d">seems to be really fixed, app work a full day in groupchat and userchanges and working well and withouth crash</a></li></ul>
   <li><del>language has to be fixed</del></li>
 </ul>
 <b>Ideas/Future</b>